bingopodcast/bingos/README.md

 # Bingos!
 Implementation of United and Bally bingo pinball machines built using pyprocgame and real E.M. hardware.
+Score and instruction cards dynamically update by sending SSH commands to local network of Raspberry Pi computers.

 Dependencies:
 * pygame